-Chinese woman arrested at Trump's Mar-a-Lago resort to remain in custody
+Chinese woman arrested at Trump's Florida resort to remain in custody

 “The only thing Ms. Zhang did was give a common name and she was allowed onto the property,” Adler said.
 “I don’t understand how this could be a trespass charge.”

-Zhang has been charged with making false statements to a federal officer and entering or remaining in a restricted area, charges that carry up to a five-year sentence in federal prison if she is convicted.
+Zhang has been charged with making false statements to a federal officer and entering or remaining in a restricted area, charges that carry up to a five-year sentence in federal prison.
 She is 32 or 33 years old, according to documents filed in federal court.

-Congressional Democrats raised questions on Wednesday about security at the club, where Trump is in close and frequent contact with club members and guests.
+Congressional Democrats raised questions on Wednesday about security at the club.
 The president brushed off the concerns, calling the incident a “fluke” and praising the Secret Service.

 Reporting by Zachary Fagenson; Writing by Scott Malone; Editing by Lisa Shumaker and Leslie Adler